 Cucumber Salad with a little oil and herbs mmm mmm delicious.

-Stuffed peppers with rice and turkey with red pepper sauce.
+with red pepper sauce.
 Again my dad's creation and again amazing.
-The sauce was sautéed peppers with some onion in olive oil yumm yumm the veggies just caramelized and were to die for.
+The sauce was

 Oh so delicious falling off the bone smoked trout served at a restaurant on the side of a mountain in Bialy Krzyz in the Beskidy mountains.
 This fish was ordered by my husband and it was incredible, the meat fell off the bone and it was so rich with the smoky flavor, fresh yumm!